BittnerPierre/mistral-fine-tuning/README.md

 Produced files are in src/video_script/data/results.
 - generated_video_conversation.jsonl file used for training model

+Training dataset is around 1000 videos.
+Generation of original video script is part of the pipeline.

 Notebook for model training, unitary test and generate video script of the video is located in:
 - src/mistral_finetune_api_video.ipynb